Cargoes by John Mansfield

-It took me some days before I got around to Googling the poem and finding the three oral renditions of it on YouTube.
-I think what I liked about the poem (and still do) was the exotic sounding words and the rhythm of the seas and the wind in the sails.
-It lifted me out of the dreary classroom and into exotic romantic places faraway.
+It took me some days before I got around to Googling the poem and finding oral renditions of it on YouTube.
+I think what I liked about the poem (and still do) was the exotic-sounding words, not to mention the rhythm of the seas, and the sense of the wind in the sails.
+It lifted me out of the dreary classroom and into exotic faraway places .

 Quinquireme of Nineveh from distant Ophir,